RanXia-ZJU/scTrio-seq2/README.md

    $ Rscript 3.DMR.R

    Note: Users need to modify group info in this script.
+4) Visulize DMR in heatmap

+   $ Rscript 4.heatmap

+   Note: Users need to modify group info in this script.

 **Copy number variation**
 1) Perform copy number analysis using QDNaseq in the directory where final BAM files of DNA libraries locate